a builder's codex

 Three rules: Accurate (one wrong claim ends trust permanently).
 Brief (sellers will not read long cards in a deal).
 Consistent (same format across all competitors so reps can navigate fast).

-09 Write strategic recommendations.
-Specific enough to act on.
+09 Write recommendations specific enough to act on within 30 days.

 Translate the analysis into one recommendation per audience:

-For sales: which competitors to prioritize for depositioning (high win rate, double down), which to investigate (low win rate, find the root cause before investing further).
+For sales: which competitors to deprioritize (high win rate, double down on what works) vs. which to investigate (low win rate, find the root cause before running campaigns against them).
 Include specific talk-track adjustments and where to plant landmines.

 For product: which capability gaps are appearing in loss reasons.
 Which investments competitors are making based on job postings and product updates.